iov-one/weave/SECURITY.md

 # Bug and vulnerability reports

-Please send bug and vulnerability reports to [security@iov.one](mailto:security@iov.one) using the PGP public key specified below.
+Please send bug and vulnerability reports to [security@iov.one](mailto:security@iov.one).
+Use the PGP public key below to encrypt the data if necessary.

 ```
 -----BEGIN PGP PUBLIC KEY BLOCK-----